MihinP/WEHI_Latex_Template/README.md

      - Submission date

 2. **Declaration and Abstract**
-   - Edit `frontmatter/declaration.tex` with your declaration
+   - Edit `opening/acknowledgements.tex` with your declaration
-   - Update `frontmatter/abstract.tex` with your abstract
+   - Update `opening/abstract.tex` with your abstract

 3. **Chapter Management**
    - All chapter files are in the `chapters/` directory
    - Create new chapters by copying the existing chapter template
-   - Add new chapters to `main.tex` using `\include{chapters/chapter-name}`

 ### Working with References